davidgranstrom/scnvim/README.md

 ### Configuration

+`scnvim` is configurable from lua only.

-The only configuration needed to start using scnvim is for the mappings.
+The only configuration explictly needed is for mappings.

 Here are the suggested defaults: